nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `add Dinner With Family d/21-11-16 t/1800-2000 r/true p/high n/Wear formal`

 #### Listing all events and tasks : `list all`
-Shows a list of all persons in the task manager.<br>
+Shows a list of all persons in the Menion.<br>
 Format : `list all`

 #### Listing all events : `list events`
-Shows a list of all events in the task manager for the day sorted according to the start date and time.<br>
+Shows a list of all events in the Menion for the day sorted according to the start date and time.<br>
 Format : `list events`

 #### Listing all tasks : `list tasks`
-Shows a list of all tasks in the task manager sorted according to their priority.<br>
+Shows a list of all tasks in the Menion sorted according to their priority.<br>
 Format : `list tasks`

 #### Listing all events and tasks of the specified date : `list day/week/month/date`
-Shows a list of all tasks and events in the task manager for the day/week/month/date sorted according to priority.<br>
+Shows a list of all tasks and events in the Menion for the day/week/month/date sorted according to priority.<br>
 Format : `list day/week/month/date`

 #### Listing all events and tasks of the specified range of dates : `list day to day`
-Shows a list of all tasks and events in the task manager for the range of days sorted according to date.<br>
+Shows a list of all tasks and events in the Menion for the range of days sorted according to date.<br>
 Format : `list day to day`

 Examples:
 * `list 10-10-16 to 20-10-16

 #### Listing all block-out dates : `list blocks`
-Shows a list of all blocked events and their respective timeslot in the task manager sorted according to priority.<br>
+Shows a list of all blocked events and their respective timeslot in the Menion sorted according to priority.<br>
 Format : `list block`

 #### Finding all tasks or events containing any keyword in their name : `find task/event`